The Ultimate Guide To Postgraduate Study

 How do I apply for postgraduate study?

 There is no centralised admissions system for postgraduate study in the UK.
 The exception is UCAS Postgraduate, an online system which only covers some courses.
-For more details, check their website.

 In general, you must apply to each university directly, using their individual admissions system.
 You may also have to pay an application fee.
 Make sure you check the application deadlines for your desired university and course, as these can be early in the academic year, for example, December.